kubb-labs/kubb/docs/plugins/swagger/index.md

 The Swagger plugin also contains some classes and functions that can be used in your own plugin that needs Swagger:

-- For example we have [`getReference`](https://github.com/kubb-project/kubb/blob/main/packages/swagger/src/utils/getReference.ts) that will return the ref based on the spec.
+- For example, we have [`getReference`](https://github.com/kubb-project/kubb/blob/main/packages/swagger/src/utils/getReference.ts) that will return the ref based on the spec.

 - Next to that we also have the class [`OperationGenerator`](https://github.com/kubb-project/kubb/blob/main/packages/swagger/src/generators/OperationGenerator.ts).
 This class contains the building blocks of getting the request, response, params, ....
-  <br/>Just call `this.getSchemas` and you will retreive an object contains all the info you need to setup a TypeScript type, React-Query hook, ....
+  <br/>Just call `this.getSchemas` and you will retreive an object contains all the info you need to set up a TypeScript type, React-Query hook,....

 ## Installation